0xDBFB7/ceramic/documents/furnace_quick.md

 See @Brazing1988 and @it2009 for details.

-#### Tonsil 2: $MnO_2$
+#### Tonsil 2: $\text{MnO}_2$

 @Vitreous1942 describe how Manganese Dioxide can be used to depress the sinter point of pure alumina to more reasonable temperatures, sometimes without the use of silica.
-An impure, graphite-contaminated $\text{MnO}_2$ can be obtained from alkaline batteries; unfortunately, I have not yet been able to reproduce this effect to any degree.
+An impure, graphite-contaminated $\text{MnO}_2$ can be obtained from alkaline batteries; unfortunately, I have not yet been able to reproduce this effect.

 The effects of sintering additives on the development of the crystalline structure are very interesting and counterintuitive (@Controlled1976 @Bulk2009).
-It would be interesting to see if these effects can be predicted with some fidelity by modern molecular dynamics procedures.
-I have done no research in this area - this may already be common practice.
+It would be interesting to see if these effects can be predicted with some accuracy by modern molecular dynamics procedures - something like DFT or Q ESPRESSO or HOOMD-Blue.
+I have done no research into this field - this is almost certainly already common practice.

 #### Tonsil 3: Cataphoresis